- International Shipping A Car France From Usa

 Just take a look at the cost variables and see how you can minimize your shipping costs.

-The shipment time frame depends largely on the maritime shipping distance which is dictated by the route selected for shipping.
+The shipment time frame depends largely on the maritime shipping distance which is dictated by the route selected for sending.
 For instance, the distance between the California port and Le Havre port takes about 30 days to cover.

 In contrast, the distance between the New York port and Fos-sur-Mer port can be covered in merely 12 days.
 This is only one side of the picture, of course, you also need to factor in the overland travel for transport and delivery.